 Oh, how I enjoy Napa.
 Just like there is a wine for each palate, so is there a winery for each personality.
-Last year, I got to check out some pretty incredible wineries, but going back this time around made me realize I didn’t even begin to cover the tip of it all.
+On my first visit, I got to check out some pretty incredible wineries, but going back made me realize I didn’t even begin to cover the tip of it all.
 And truly, it would take a lot more than just a long weekend to check out the over 450 wineries in the region, all of them so different from each other and many with incredible stories to tell.

-The Wine Sisterhood Gathering kicked-off at this fabulous winery, owned by the Boisset Family Estates, ne of the world’s leading family owned wine companies.
+Owned by the Boisset Family Estates, one of the world’s leading family owned wine companies.
 They have wineries in Burgundy, Beaujolais, the Rhone Valley, the South of France, and expertise in French sparkling wines.
 Mr. Jean-Charles Boisset serves as president and was a lovely host, sharing his family’s history and his growing vision for the winery with us.

 Dressed in true roaring 20s fashion, we gathered in the Red Room, an area exclusive only to wine club members.
 It is an a sight to behold, with its red velvet sofas, curtains, and walls, lit with ornate Baccarat crystal chandeliers.